 - With a successful approval, you can begin minting items in your collection!

 There is a required fee for publishing items.
-This fee was voted in place by the Decentraland DAO This fee exists to deter users from publishing an excessive number of wearables in an attempt to “spam” the wearables market.
+This fee was originally voted in place by the Decentraland DAO to deter users from publishing an excessive number of wearables in an attempt to “spam” the wearables market.

-For example, if you publish a collection with two items, you will have to pay a fee of 1000 MANA (500 MANA for each item) regardless of the rarity (or how many NFTs can be minted) of those items.
+For example, if you publish a collection with two items and the price of MANA at the time is 1.5 USD, you will have to pay a fee of 200 MANA (150 USD for each item divided by the price of MANA in USD) regardless of the rarity (or how many NFTs can be minted) of those items.

-These fees are transferred to the Decentraland DAO, where they are used to help fund the growth of the platform through grants and other initiatives voted on by the greater Decentraland community.
+These fees are transferred to the curators committee and the Decentraland DAO, where they are used to help fund the growth of the platform through grants and other initiatives voted on by the greater Decentraland community.

-Note: Currently, due to the time and resources required to review each collection submitted, the 500 MANA publication fee is non-refundable.
-If your collection is rejected, you will not receive your 500 MANA back.
-If your collection is not immediatly approved, the Curation Committee will provide you with suggestions and feedback on how to improve it, but the final acceptance of your collection cannot be guaranteed.
+Note: Currently, due to the time and resources required to review each collection submitted, the 150 USD in MANA publication fee is non-refundable.
+If your collection is rejected, you will not receive your MANA back.
+If your collection is not immediately approved, the Curation Committee will provide you with suggestions and feedback on how to improve it, but the final acceptance of your collection cannot be guaranteed.

 Following is an overview of the criteria used by the Curation Committee when determining a collection’s eligibility.
 Much of this criteria is based on Section 2 of Decentraland’s Content Policy.